john-smilga/react-course-v3/README.md

 Don't want to enroll in the course, but still find the Content Useful?
 [You can always buy me a coffee](https://www.buymeacoffee.com/johnsmilga)

-## I DO NOT GIVE PERMISSION TO USE COURSE CONTENT, </b>  (INCLUDING PROJECTS) IN SOME OTHER COURSE, OR YOUTUBE VIDEO !!!
+## I DO NOT GIVE PERMISSION TO USE COURSE CONTENT, INCLUDING PROJECTS IN SOME OTHER COURSE, OR YOUTUBE VIDEO !!!